WeblateOrg/weblate/docs/admin/access.rst

 Weblate comes with a predefined set of groups for a project, wherefrom you can assign users.

+.. describe:: Translate

+    Can translate the project, and upload translations made offline.

+.. describe:: Sources

+    Can edit source strings in :ref:`monolingual` and source string info.

-.. describe:: Administration
+.. describe:: Languages

-    Has all permissions available in the project.
+    Can manage translated languages (add or remove translations).

 .. describe:: Glossary

     Can manage glossary (add or remove entries, or upload).

-.. describe:: Languages
+.. describe:: Memory

-    Can manage translated languages (add or remove translations).
+    Can manage translation memory.

 .. describe:: Screenshots

     Can manage screenshots (add or remove them, and associate them to source strings).

-.. describe:: Sources

-    Can edit source strings in :ref:`monolingual` and source string info.

-.. describe:: Translate
+.. describe:: Review

-    Can translate the project, and upload translations made offline.
+    Can approve translations during review.

 .. describe:: VCS

     Can manage VCS and access the exported repository.

-.. describe:: Review
+.. describe:: Administration

-    Can approve translations during review.
+    Has all permissions available in the project.

 .. describe:: Billing